 I like to use white potatoes because I think they are creamier.
 But Yukon potatoes work well too.
 Peel and dice them into inch pieces.
 Russet potatoes typically do not do well in potato salad since they have a tendency to fall apart after boiling them.
 I always peel my potatoes prior to cutting and boiling them.
 But you can also cook the potatoes with the skin on if you prefer.

 Chopped hard-boiled eggs are a must for potato salad.
-I think more eggs are better but if you prefer just 3 or 4 that is fine as well.
+I like my potato salad with lots of egg but if you prefer just 3 or 4 that is fine as well.

 Mayonnaise is, of course, another must for any potato salad.
 I’m a Hellman’s lover myself.
 Some people do prefer a whipped salad dressing for a tangier flavor.
 I personally think regular mayo is best but feel free to use light mayo if you want to cut calories a little more.